Sorry, you need to enable JavaScript to visit this website.

 Community youth work provides community-based activities for young people in a variety of settings throughout local communities, other CSO-s, government agencies, parents and volunteers.

-OKORUZ is a quality assurance tool developed by the PRONI Centre and other partner organizations that has three main functions:
+OKORUZ is a quality assurance tool developed by the PRONI Centre and other partner organizations, which provides three main results:

 • To provide a mechanism for those working within the youth clubs, and those working in partnership with the youth clubs, to assess the quality of their interventions with young people,